Do you take trade-ins?

 According to Wikipedia: A Grey Market (also spelled gray market), or parallel market, is the trade of a commodity through distribution channels which, while legal, are unofficial, unauthorized, or unintended by the original manufacturer.
 The most common type of grey market is the sale of imported goods (brought by small import companies or individuals not authorized by the manufacturer) which would otherwise be more expensive in the country they are being imported to.
 An example is drugs being imported into nearby wealthier nations where the drug manufacturer charges a higher price for a similar or equivalent product.

 You may hear a Yamaha or Kawai dealer refer to a used Yamaha or Kawai piano as a grey market piano.
 This is done to cast doubt on the integrity of the used piano.
 We highly recommend and offer a large selection of used Yamaha and Kawai pianos.
 None of these pianos are grey market pianos, but Yamaha and Kawai would have you believe that they are somehow, inferior.

-What follows is an article which appears on the Yamaha corporate website.
-This article, written by Yamahas service manager, details the company's position with respect to the purchase of used Japanese-made instruments.
+What follows is an article that appears on the Yamaha corporate website.
+This article, written by Yamaha’s service manager, details the company’s position with respect to the purchase of used Japanese-made instruments.

 Here is a link to the page on Yamaha’s website: